sleclercq/mtgox-java/README.md

 A Java API (based on Spring & Maven) for the MtGox bitcoin exchange WebSocket & HTTP services.

+See https://en.bitcoin.it/wiki/MtGox/API for details of the underlying protocols.

 This software is copyright 2012-2013 Grant Sparks, and is distributed under the terms of the Lesser GNU General Public License (LGPL) included in the file LICENSE.TXT.

 Warning:  Testing has not yet been done for each currency to ensure that mtgox's various 'magic' mutlipliers work.
 Use at own risk and double-check order sizes, prices and volumes are working for your currency before doing any large trades or using in a production environment.